Longhorn TIES Neurodiversity Support

 Are there any cross-campus collaborations?

-Longhorn TIES serves as a resource and a referral network for students and staff across the UT Austin campus.
+Longhorn TIES Neurodiversity Support serves as a resource and a referral network for students and staff across the UT Austin campus.
 We will work with students and campus partners to facilitate the connection to appropriate resources, make targeted referrals, and provide follow-up support services.
 Some of our campus partners include: Disability & Access Services, Student Emergency Services, University Health Services, Counseling and Mental Health Center and Sanger Learning Center.

 How do I learn more about Longhorn TIES support services?